 Print the client information sheet for Vethical ComboGuard®

 Important Safety Information

-The most common adverse reactions recorded in clinical trials were vomiting, pruritus, lethargy and diarrhea.
-To ensure heartworm prevention observe your dog for 1 hour after administration.
-If vomiting occurs within an hour after administration, redose with another full dose.
+The most common adverse reactions reported are vomiting, depression / lethargy, itching, decreased appetite, and diarrhea.
+To ensure heartworm prevention, observe your dog for one hour after administration.
+If vomiting occurs within an hour of administration, redose with another full dose.
 Puppies less than 14 weeks of age may experience a higher rate of vomiting.

 View full product label for complete safety information.